sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   fail due to "The host is taken: pal-tracker" error?
 Why?
   What happens if you delete the pal-tracker application by "cf delete pal-tracker" first and then "cf push" again?

+(Configuration related)
+- One of the most common configuration values you need to set is database configuration.
+For example, you might want to use different database configuration for different environments such as development, staging, and production.
+  Now among the multiple choices you have below, which one would you choose and why?
+  - Using @Profile with @Configuration to create different DataSource beans
+  - Using Spring Boot application property files such as application_dev.properties, application_staging.properties to set the different values for the "spring.datasource.url" property
+  - Use environment variables - Feed different values to SPRING_DATASOURCE_URL environment variables

 ## Challenge exercises

 - Currently we have testing code for `WelcomeController` that does